 Students must submit documentation of all requirements the semester before enrolling in the practicum course.
 Fall practicum students must be compliant by August 1, spring practicum students must be compliant by November 1 and summer practicum students must be compliant by April 1.

-Proof of current nursing license obtained in the state in which you will complete your clinical is required.
+Proof of current nursing license obtained in the state in which you will complete your practicum is required.

 All students must submit proof of health insurance.
 If there are any changes to your health insurance coverage, you must submit the new information immediately.
 If you are utilizing NIU Student Health Insurance, contact the Student Health Insurance office 815-753-0122 to obtain proof of insurance.